cricketlova/crisis-api/README.md

 ![eco-api-architecture](https://raw.githubusercontent.com/cricketlova/crisis-api/master/eco-api-architecture.png)

 ### Data Vetting
-Data is vetted through the VRC Data Ethics governing body where
+Future data will be vetted through the VRC Data Ethics governing body where the source data is parsed for accuracy and filtered of redundancies.

 ### Event Thresholds